XENON1T/pax/README.rst

 for your platform using the `conda` tool::

   conda update conda
-  conda create -n pax numpy scipy matplotlib pandas cython h5py numba pip snappy python-snappy pytables
+  conda create -n pax numpy scipy matplotlib pandas cython h5py numba pip python-snappy pytables scikit-learn

 Whenever you want to use `pax`, you have to run the following command to set it up::